ConorBevan/MovieWarsBlog/README.md

 6. Type 'git clone' and paste the URL copied in step 3.
 7. Press 'Enter' and the project is cloned.

+### Note

+I had a lot of issues when deploying this project due to an etag error.
+I had to use the full length of my mentor session and a whole evening of tutor assistance to try and reslove the isuuse at hand.

 - - -

 ## Credits